Legalized marijuana votes: Tax jackpot or pipe dream?

 A billion dollars may seem small compared with California's overall budget of $170 billion.
 But the revenue is earmarked for a slew of projects, including substance abuse prevention and treatment, cleanup of environmental damage from illegal pot growth, and programs to reduce drunken and stoned driving.

-"I'm not trying to scoff at a billion dollars," said Adam Oren, co-founder of the Marijuana Policy Group.
+"I'm not trying to scoff at a billion dollars," said Adam Orens, co-founder of the Marijuana Policy Group.
 "A lot can be done with it.
 Voters should take that into consideration."

 Recreational marijuana is also on the ballot in Massachusetts, Maine, Arizona and Nevada.

-Note: --Correction: An earlier version of this story misspelled the last name of Adam Orens, co-founder of the Marijuana Policy Group.